quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part57_Summary.md

 :p How can n-step methods be used for control, specifically in relation to Sarsa?
 ??x
 n-step Sarsa can be used for control by extending the basic Sarsa algorithm to use updates based on sequences of states and actions.
-The key idea is to switch between states and actions while using an \(\epsilon\)-greedy policy.
+The key idea is to switch between states and actions while using an $\epsilon$-greedy policy.

 The backup diagram for n-step Sarsa shows a sequence of alternating states and actions, ending with an action rather than a state.
 This update rule generalizes the one-step Sarsa update to consider multiple steps in the future before taking an action.